 This water heater can deliver scalding water.
 Be careful whenever using hot water to avoid scalding injury.
-Certain appliances dishwashers such as and automatic clothes washers may require increased water temperatures.
+Certain appliances such as dishwashers and automatic clothes washers may require increased water temperatures.
 By setting the thermostat on this heater to obtain the increased water temperature required by these appliances you may create the potential for scald injury.